Trump Administration Weakens Climate Plan To Help Coal Plants Stay Open

 Wheeler echoed arguments coal industry supporters have made, saying the Obama administration overstepped its authority under federal law when it issued the more sweeping Clean Power Plan in 2015.

-Gina McCarthy was EPA administrator during the Obama administration and maintains the rule she helped craft was legal.
+Gina McCarthy, who was EPA administrator during the Obama administration, maintains the rule she helped craft was legal.
 She criticized the Trump administration's new rule.

 "I believe this is the first rule in EPA's history that acknowledges the existential threat of climate change, but by the agency's own admission does absolutely nothing to stop it," McCarthy said in a statement.